ibm-cloud-docs/vpc/instance_metadata_vpc_use_trusted_profiles.md

    4. SSH to get a connection into the virtual server to issue the APIs for the metadata service.
    5. Log in to the virtual server.
 You can be running a stock image or custom image.
 The metadata service is supported on all stock and custom images, and CPU profiles At this point, the floating IP is assigned, the security groups are in place, and you're now working within the virtual server.
-   6. Make a call to the metadata token service to retrieve an instance identity access token.
+   6. Make an API request to the metadata token service to retrieve an instance identity access token.
 Specify how long the token is valid, for example 3600 seconds (1 hour).
 In this example, the command is run through the `jq` parser to format the JSON response.
 You can choose the parser that you prefer.

       ```json
       instance_identity_token=`curl -X PUT "http://169.254.169.254/instance_identity/v1/token?version=2021-12-12"\